 Your scorecard will be different.
 Different context, different challenges, different strengths.

 But the principle is the same: pick dimensions you can own that help the collective succeed.
-Make them explicit.
+Name them.
 Track them.
 Show progress.

 When you can’t answer “What did you improve?” with concrete examples, you don’t have a scorecard.
 You have a job description.